blentley/ForecastingElectricityDemand/README.md

 >"Two heatwaves, over 11-14 and 19-21 January, resulted Observatory Hill recording 8 days above 30 °C, well above the average of 3 days and the most hot days since January 1991."
 http://www.bom.gov.au/climate/current/month/nsw/archive/201601.sydney.shtml

-It's not a perfectly aligned because we are comparing the whole of NSW and the air temperature observed at a single location, but there is a relationship present.
+It's not a perfectly aligned because we are comparing the whole of NSW and the air temperature observed at a single location, but there's clearly a relationship present.

 Let's remove the time-series sequencing and plot temperature against demand to understand this relationship independent of time:
 ![DemandTemp](https://github.com/blentley/ForecastingElectricity/blob/master/Screenshots/DemandTemp.PNG)